GeyserMC/Geyser/CONTRIBUTING.md

 *Pull requests for Geyser:* Anything that fixes compatibility between Java or Bedrock or improves the quality of play for Bedrock players.
 The exception is wherever direct server access is required; in this case, it may be better for Floodgate.

-We have some general style guides that you should apply throughout the code:
+We have some general style guides that should be applied throughout the code:

 ```java
 public class LongClassName {